Xu Chang's rebellion: Rebellion

-The troops of Zhang Min and Chen Yi finally suppressed the uprising in late 174, killing Xu Chang, Xu Sheng, and Ju Kang.
+The troops of Zang Min and Chen Yin finally suppressed the uprising in late 174, killing Xu Chang, Xu Sheng, and Ju Kang.

 Aftermath

-Zhang Min was rewarded for his success by being appointed Administrator of Danyang.
+Zang Min was rewarded for his success by being appointed Administrator of Danyang.
 He also recommended Sun Jian for his good service, whereupon the latter got a post as assistant magistrate in Guangling Commandery, and later in two counties in Xiapi.
-Sun Jian consequently expanded his following which helped him to rise to great promince.
+Sun Jian consequently expanded his following which helped him to rise to great prominence.

 Zhu Jun's involvement in the bribery to save Yin Duan's life initially remained unknown.
 He went on to have a distinguished career, faithfully serving the central government until the collapse of the Han dynasty into civil war.